 In October 2018, the FASB amended ASC Topic 815, Derivatives and Hedging, to permit the SOFR Overnight Index Swap (OIS) Rate as a U.S. benchmark interest rate.
 This amendment was effective for us on January 1, 2019 and it did not have an impact on our consolidated financial statements.
-We are currently reviewing contract language provided by our lenders which would allow for the use of an alternative to LIBOR in calculating the interest rate under our borrowing arrangements.
-Any such changes to the terms of our borrowing arrangements are anticipated to be effective in 2022 upon our agreement with the lenders as to the replacement reference rate.
-We anticipate amending such agreements, as appropriate, in the near future.
+Any changes to the terms of our borrowing arrangements which would allow for the use of an alternative to LIBOR in calculating the interest rate under such arrangements are anticipated to be effective in 2022 upon our agreement with the lenders as to the replacement reference rate.
+Our Credit Agreement, which was amended and restated during third quarter 2019, provides for the use of an alternate rate of interest in accordance with the provisions of the agreement.
 It is our understanding that replacement of LIBOR with an alternative reference in determining the interest rate under our borrowing arrangements will not have a significant impact on our cost of borrowing; however, there can be no assurances in this regard, as the new rates resulting from the replacement of LIBOR in our borrowing arrangements may not be as favorable to us as those in effect prior to any LIBOR phase-out.